m-ulmestrand/perfect-cmaps/README.md

 Thanks to *Nanoscience.com* for letting me use these images as examples!
 Find them at https://www.nanoscience.com/techniques/scanning-electron-microscopy/.

 These custom generated colormaps are theoretically perceptually uniform, but note that some screen settings may show colormap artifacts, making the colormaps appear less perceptually uniform.
-This may happen at lower lighting, for example.
+This may happen at lower computer screen lighting, for example.